 We manage the Francis Head Bequest and the Authors’ Contingency Fund and to make occasional grants to professional authors who find themselves in financial difficulty or need to fund living or working expenses, and the PD James Memorial Fund which gives lifetime grants to older or permanently disabled members.

-All our grants are tax-free and do not affect any social security benefits.
+All our hardship grants are tax-free and do not affect any social security benefits.

 For works in progress

-We are one of the few organisations to make grants to writers for works in progress, currently awarding a total of £230,000 each year.
+We are one of the few organisations to make grants to writers for works in progress, currently awarding a total of £360,000 each year, from our Authors’ Foundation and K Blundell Trusts.

 - The Royal Literary Fund is the largest charitable trust providing financial help to authors in financial difficulty through grants and pensions.